hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 #### Interpreting profile elements labelled Must Support

+The section is provided as additional support in understanding the application of *Must Support* and Obligations on elements in AU Patient Summary.
+This section does not override the Obligations defined for an actor - implementers should also read the profile specific implementation guidance for any qualifying requirements placed on the Obligations for a *Must Support* element.

 Profiles defined in this implementation publication flag *Must Support* on elements (e.g. `Patient.name`) and sub-elements of a data type (e.g. `Patient.name.use`).
 The explanation on how to interpret *Must Support* for an element does not address rules defined in each profile - which may limit or extend what is allowed for each element.

 The sub-elements for each supported element in a profile are defined by a combination of the data type from the core specification and any additional rules included in the profile.
 A profile may include rules that:
 - limit what is considered 'valid'